What is the benefit of learning a foreign language?

 Why learn Italian instead of French or Spanish

-Italian, French and Spanish are Romance languages.
+Italian, French, and Spanish are Romance languages.
 Why learn Italian instead of French or Spanish?

-What about audience?
+What about the audience?
 If you are concerned with using your new language to reach a greater worldwide audience or market, then by far you will find Spanish wins with more than 400 million native speakers.
 Italian has more than 60 million native speakers.
 If you live in Europe, then Italian is more common than Spanish.
 In the Americas, Spanish is widespread and useful.

-So which is easiest language to learn?
+So which is the easiest language to learn?
 According to the US Foreign Service, both Spanish and Italian are ‘Category I’ languages.
 These languages would require about half a year of intensive study (about 25 hours a week) for monolingual English speakers.

 The FSI ranks Italian and French in the same difficulty for an English learner.
 However, French has greater lexical similarity (i.e. more shared words and roots) with English than Italian does.
 I would also imagine that Italian phonology (i.e. pronunciation) is likely to be easier to learn except there is no real way to quantify it.
 One last consideration is that French is the 2nd most studied foreign language after English and should have more learning resources and potential speaking partners than Italian.

 According to the Ministero degli Esteri (Italian Foreign Affairs), there are four officials Italian certifications approved CLIQ (Certificato di Lingua Italiana di Qualità): CILS, CELI, PLIDA and .IT ROMA TRE.

 They could be useful if you learn Italian for further studies in Italy or to work with Italian partners.